belindamo/derp/section_notes/01-research-concept-direction.md

 Revise:

-* add to first section, the simulate annealing aspect by first randomly initializing and then slow
+* add to first section, the simulate annealing aspect bc this first randomly initializing and then slowly converging *

 \---